MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

      print(status_response.status_code)
      ```

-## Part 3.
-Use APIs to publish a service
+### Part 3.
+Create a session, code/model, and a snapshot

-After your client library has been generated and you've built the authentication logic into your application, you can interact with the core APIs to create a Python session, create a model, and then publish a web service using that model.
+After authentication, you can start a Python session and create a model you'll publish later.
+You can include any Python code or models in a web service.
+Once you've set up your session environment, you can even save it as a snapshot so you can reload your session as you had it before.

 >[!IMPORTANT]
->You must (1) be authenticated before you publish a service or make any other call and (2) remember to include `headers` in every request.
+>Remember to include `headers` in every request.

-1. Create a Python session on R Server by specifying a session name and indicating that you want a Python session (`runtime_type="Python"`).
+1. Create a Python session on R Server.
+You must specify a name and the Python language (`runtime_type="Python"`).

    If you don't set the runtime type to Python, it defaults to R.